-Using Miba Fixed Geometry Bearings (or Sleeve Bearings) is an economical way to achieve good rotordynamic performance.
-Miba bearings are characterized by their precise bore tolerances and are highly customizable so you can dial in the stiffness and damping coefficients to optimize your machine performance.
-Some of the many bore configurations possible are: cylindrical, offset half, lemon bore, 3-lobe, 4-lobe or directed lube and can be provided with fixed flat land, taper land, compound taper land or tilting pad thrust options.
+Using Miba Fixed Geometry Bearings (or Sleeve Bearings) is an economical way to achieve good rotor dynamic performance.
+Miba bearings are characterized by their precise bore tolerances and are highly customizable so you can dial in the stiffness and damping coefficients to optimize your machine’s performance.
+Some of the many bore configurations possible are: cylindrical, offset half, lemon bore, 3-lobe, 4-lobe, or directed lobe and can be provided with fixed flat land, taper land, compound taper land, or tilting pad thrust options.

 Benefits of Fixed Geometry Bearings

-No metal to metal contact between shaft and bearing while the machine is operating.
-Dampened, low-oscillation, noise and wear-free shaft operation.
-If the oil supply is operating properly, in theory unlimited bearing service life is given.
+Benefits include no metal to metal contact between the shaft and bearing while the machine is operating as well as dampened, low-oscillation, noise-free, and wear-free shaft operation.
+If the oil supply is operating properly, in theory, unlimited bearing service life is given.